 The further away your financial goals, the more risk you can take.
 This means your investment portfolio will have a higher exposure to equities than bonds.
 Whilst you may experience short-term fluctuations, you’ll have the time for your investments to recover – and hopefully more.

 How to invest your £20,000

-With £20,000 sat in your bank account, it can be daunting making the leap and investing your money.
-Whilst you may want to pick your investments yourself, this takes time, skill and money –it can feel like a full-time job.
+With £20,000 sat in your bank account, it can be daunting assessing all of your options.
+Whilst you may want to pick your investments yourself, managing your money takes time, skill and money –it can feel like a full-time job.